marcoroth/turbo_power-rails/README.md

-# TurboPack
+# TurboPower

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/turbo_pack`.
+Put your Ruby code in the file `lib/turbo_power`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation

 Install the gem and add to the application's Gemfile by executing:

-    $ bundle add turbo_pack
+    $ bundle add turbo_power

 If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install turbo_pack
+    $ gem install turbo_power

 ## Usage